FSoft-AI4Code/CodeCapybara/README.md

 | **Total**| **53,924**|

 #### Only Instruction Generation
 To ensure the code quality, which will be later used as target in the fine-tuning step,  we leverage an unsupervised dataset that only contains code snippets crawled from open-sources.
 We then design a prompt to ask ChatGPT to generate a corresponding instruction for each code snippet.
 In other words, to obtain a pair (Instruction-Output), we ask ChatGPT to generate the instruction given the output as human written code snippet.

+Our unsupervised dataset contains code functions that covers a wide range of programming problem in 10 programming languages, i.e `Python, Javascript, Java, Golang, Ruby, Rust, PHP, C, C++, C#`

+We obtains our dataset through `gpt-3.5-turbo` OpenAI API.
+Each instruction-output pair is generated through 2 rounds of API calling.
+	- In 1st round, we include a code function (i.e output) in the prompt, and ask `gpt-3.5-turbo` to generate a corresponding instruction.
+	- In 2nd round, since the code function does not guarantee an executable program, we include both 1st round generated instruction and code function to a new prompt and ask model to generate an executable program with libraries imported and dependencies implementation along with the given code function.

-Our template can be found [here](./data/prompts/prompt.py),
+- Our prompt template can be found [here](./data/prompts/prompt.py).
+- Our script for 2 rounds data generation can be found [here](./data_generation/data_generation.py).
 #### [Code Alpaca]()
-For the second source of data, we follow [Self-Instruct](https://arxiv.org/abs/2212.10560) paper to generate various code problems in the format of (Instruction-Input-Output) data from a seed dataset.
+For the second source of data, our intention is to follow [Self-Instruct](https://arxiv.org/abs/2212.10560) paper to completely generate various code problems in the format of (Instruction-Input-Output) data from a seed dataset.

-We reuse the generated instruction data from [CodeAlpaca](https://github.com/sahil280114/codealpaca/blob/master/data/code_alpaca_20k.json) to reduce API calling cost.
+We reuse the generated instruction data from [CodeAlpaca](https://github.com/sahil280114/codealpaca/blob/master/data/code_alpaca_20k.json) to reduce API calling cost since what they did is similar to our purpose.
 #### [DeepMind's Code Contests]()
 We also leverage the supervised code generation dataset.
-There are various code generation dataset with high quality and quantity, such as APPS train split (), MBPP train split (500 datapoints).
-In this 1st version, we select [DeepMind's Code Contests] dataset, which contains competitive programming problems with detailed description and test cases.
+There are various code generation dataset with high quality and quantity, such as APPS (5,000 datapoints in train split), MBPP (500 datapoints in train split).

+In this version, we select [DeepMind's Code Contests] dataset, which contains competitive programming problems with detailed description and test cases.
+The train split we employ to fine-tune our model contains approximately 13,000 datapoints.
 ### Instruction Tuning
 We tried 2 approaches to fine-tune LLaMA-7B checkpoint on the collected data, including:
 - Full-parameter fine-tuning